mdghayman/Tails.com/README.md

 ### Toughest bits

-Nothing really pushed me out of my comfort zone.
-I guess it was tough to know when to stop and hand the test over - while I only spent a few hours and created something good enough, it's important to remember that quick and functional often beats slow and perfect.
+Understanding exactly what was required from the test - very much a conceptual and isolated API.
+It would be easier if I could see how the data inputs and outputs would fit together, but in this simple example there's only a text file input and JSON output at a URL.
+This led me to overthink the problem and build a frontend initially for completeness, and in doing so I used Streamlit to shortcut the backend, but upon realising this mistake I could simply build a Flask backend.

 ### Proudest bits

-I'm most proud of the user interface I created to interact with this app.
-As discussed below, this approach is hardly efficient or scalable as part of a data engineering pipeline, but it allows for a quick understanding of the tool for a user without having to the think about the code.
-It could even serve a role in practice, by allowing teams with different priorities and technical backgrounds to visualise the structure and impacts of potential new components in a data engineering pipeline, so the process is demystified and all stakeholders are on the same page throughout development.
+I'm proud when reflecting on the wide range of skills I've been improving in recent months.
+As I haven't worked as in a data engineer role in a company with a large complete data team, I haven't had to build APIs that would be used by other stakeholders, but it was an easy task once I realised that I was overthinking it and building an API in Flask was like a simplified version of building an app backend in Flask.

 ## 4. What one thing could we do to improve this test?

 A bit more clarity on how the API would fit into your data pipeline.
-For example, here I've created a user interface so anybody can generate the desired outputs - using a drag and drop file upload, and dropdown menu selection - making a no code solution that's easy to understand.
-But the JSON output is probably not useful for the user of the app, and processing JSON inputs as individual text files is not an efficient or scalable mechanism.
+For example, I've assumed the input is read from the text file included in the challenge repo on GitHub, but this wouldn't make much sense in a production environment.
+Instead, the test could specify some kind of service that passes the pricing data into the API - this might make things more complicated for the sake of the challenge, but could generate some fun and realistic integrated solutions.